delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 plugin = platform.Plugin()
 ```

-The python expression `platform.Plugin()` creates a Python object which will allow us to define our plugin types.
+The python expression `platform.Plugin()` creates a Python object which allows us to define our plugin types.
 We have the ability to do this because of the `import plugin` statement above.

-This object is stored in a variable we've elected to call `plugin`.
+This object is stored in a variable we have elected to call `plugin`.
 We are free to call this variable anything we want, so long as we also change the `entryPoint` line in the `plugin_config.yml` file.
-We'll just leave it as `plugin`.
+We will just leave it as `plugin`.